Why The Look Back

 Unpack the New Deal and WWII through this Civilian Conservation Corps member’s trunk.

-Waterlogged: First Nations
+Waterlogged: First People and Nations

 Dive into learning about First Nations in the area thousands of years ago through the dugout canoes recovered from Lake Mendota.